Jawaharlal Nehru University sedition row: First rally

 The students held the event despite the withdrawal of permission, citing their freedom of speech.
 Rather than holding a protest as initially planned, the event involved a cultural programme and an art and photo exhibition.
 The event was organized near the "Sabarmati Dhaba" on the JNU campus.
 Towards the end of the event, various student groups clashed, and police forces needed to be called in to restore order.
 The ABVP issued a call for a protest outside the venue of the event, terming it "anti-national."
 In response to the ABVP's call, members of other student groups, including the All India Students Association(AISA), the All India Students Federation (AISF), and the Students' Federation of India (SFI), arrived to support the event.

 During the "fracas" that ensued, a small group of people raised slogans that were generally described as "anti-India" slogans.
 They included phrases like "Kashmir ki azadi tak jung chalegi, Bharat ki barbadi tak jung chalegi" ("War will continue till Kashmir's freedom, war will continue till India's demolition").
 (Note: These slogans are often chanted by Pakistani jihadist group Lashkar-e-Taiba.
 Home minister Rajnath Singh linked the JNU protests to Lashkar-e-Taiba.)
 There was controversy over the identity of the sloganeers.
 Although initial media reports blamed the organizers and the students of JNU for the slogans, an investigation by the university later stated that the provocative slogans were raised by outsiders.
 At the end of the event, JNU Student Union president Kanhaiya Kumar gave a speech, in which he stated that he supported freedom of speech, but condemned "any act of violence, terrorism, any terrorist act, or any anti-national activity."

 Immediate reactions and arrests

 Students union responses

 The organizers of the event distanced themselves from the slogans.
 Kanhaiya Kumar, the president of the Jawaharlal Nehru University Students' Union (JNUSU), said: "We are appalled at the way the entire incident is being used to malign JNU students.
 At the outset, we want to condemn the undemocratic slogans that were raised by some people on that day.
-It is important to note that the slogans were not raised by members of Left organisations or JNU students."
+The slogans were not raised by members of Left organisations or JNU students."
 JNUSU vice-president Shehla Rashid Shora condemned the slogans, saying; "We condemn the undemocratic slogans that were raised by some people on that day.
 When the sloganeering had been taking place, it was the Left-progressive organisations and students, including JNUSU office-bearers, who asked the organisers to stop the slogans, which were regressive."